Vidita2506/Send-events-to-Alexa/README.md

 1) /auth: Returns the authentication token which is valid for 3600 seconds
 2) /postevent: Sends a Proactive event to Alexa devices with the linked account.

-Requests:
+Build:

+1) Clone the repository and run: npm install node server.js

+   Server starts on port 3000

+APIs

-1) /auth : Method POST
+1) localhost:3000/auth : Method POST

 Returns a token

-2) /postevent: Method Post
+2) localhost:3000/postevent: Method Post

 Request Body: JSON Object.
 For e.g: